joelburton/Javascript2/sorting_hat.md

 Bonus:
 - Show the sorting hat, as well as the student's name, al la: "Stella LeFevre: Gryffindor!!"
 - Turn house names green as they get full
-- Display a random quote from the sorting hat that goes with the house it's saying (or make up hilarious new ones)
+- Display a random quote from the sorting hat that goes with the house's saying (or make up hilarious new ones)
-- Once you've sorted all the students, display a gif and get rid of the input field.
+- Once you've sorted all the students, display an image and get rid of (hide) the student input field.
 - If we add more students to be sorted, put the input field back.